Tobatí: Culture and artwork

 Tobatí is renowned throughout Paraguay for woodworking, ceramics, and sculptures of its artisans.
 Don Zenón Páez is world-renowned.

 Economy

 The major industry in Tobatí is the production of building materials.
-The majority of roofing tile and bricks supplying Paraguay have their origin in Tobati.
+The majority of roofing tiles and bricks supplying Paraguay originate in Tobati.
 Additionally, much of Tobateño production is exported to Argentina and Brazil.
-While some factories are modern and run off electric machines and kilns, and others mix modern and traditional methods, the vast majority are traditional operations.
+While some factories are modern and run electric machines and kilns, and others mix modern and traditional methods, the vast majority are traditional operations.
 First, clay is milled in wooden churns powered by horses or mules walking in circles around the mill.
 Workers then form tiles and bricks in molds and place them in the sun to dry.
 In the final step the products are cooked in wood fired kilns for 24+ hours.

 Team Tobati

 Each year, a community service trip consisting of approximately 100 students from Kingswood Oxford School in West Hartford, Connecticut travel to Tobatí.
 Teacher Ron Garcia organized the group.
 His family is from Tobatí and he has many family members in the town.
 Team Tobati sends students and health care professionals each year over spring break to work with villages in providing health care and education.
 The group sends smaller contingents of students and medical professionals at various times during the year.
 Additionally, Team Tobati funded an artisan village and an educational institute.